Marcus Peacock

 Marcus C. Peacock (born March 21, 1960) was the minority staff director at the U.S. Senate Committee on the Budget.
-He is a former Deputy Administrator of the United States Environmental Protection Agency (EPA).
-He served at the EPA from August 8, 2005 to January 20, 2009.
-Marcus Peacock currently works as the Chief Operating Officer at Business Roundtable.
+He is a former deputy administrator of the United States Environmental Protection Agency (EPA).
+He served at the EPA from August 8, 2005, to January 20, 2009.
+Marcus Peacock currently works as the chief operating officer at Business Roundtable.

 Education

-Peacock received a Bachelor of Science degree in Industrial and Systems Engineering from the University of Southern California and a Master of Public Policy from Harvard University's John F. Kennedy School of Government.
+Peacock received a Bachelor of Science degree in industrial and systems engineering from the University of Southern California and a Master of Public Policy from Harvard University's John F. Kennedy School of Government.
 He is a Fellow of the National Academy of Public Administration and a senior member of the Institute of Industrial Engineers.

-Bush Administration Career Prior to EPA
+Bush administration career prior to EPA

-Before working at EPA, Mr. Peacock was an Associate Director at the U.S. Office of Management and Budget (OMB).
+Before working at EPA, Mr. Peacock was an associate director at the U.S. Office of Management and Budget (OMB).

 While at OMB, Mr. Peacock created the Performance Assessment Rating Tool, or PART, which was used to rate the effectiveness of federal programs.
 The PART won Harvard University's Innovations in Government Award in 2005 and the American Society for Public Administration's Leadership Award in 2007.
 During this time, Mr. Peacock also helped develop a performance-based system for funding U.S. Army Corps of Engineers' projects and for this work, in 2006, was awarded the Army's Outstanding Civilian Service Medal.

-EPA Deputy Administrator
+EPA deputy administrator

 During his tenure Peacock overhauled EPA's performance management system.
 This included publishing a quarterly performance report to the public called the EPAStat Quarterly Report, the first 'Stat' program in the federal government.
 EPAStat copied performance management systems used by local governments, such as "CitiStat" in the City of Baltimore.
 These improvements led to EPA winning the President's Quality Award for Overall Management, "the highest award given to federal agencies for management excellence," in 2007 and 2008.
 It is the first time a federal agency has won the award back-to-back.
 Peacock was an early adopter of Web 2.0 technology in government and was the first federal political appointee to maintain a public blog.